 How do you be a better Friend, Colleague, or for that matter, Mother to your adult children?

 I’ve discovered the world has two types of people.
 And both are quite different.
-Everyone knows it’s great to have good friends, who can stay with you through life’s sticky moments.
+Everyone knows it’s great to have great friends, who can stay with you through life’s sticky moments.
 There’s even proven health benefits of having good friends!

 A friend loves at all times